tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 network while ensuring slice elasticity in terms of network resource allocation.
-This document describes a scalable solution to realize network slicing in IP/MPLS networks by supporting multiple services on top of a single physical network by by requiring compliant domains and nodes to provide forwarding treatment (scheduling, drop policy, resource usage) based on slice identifiers.
+This document describes a scalable solution to realize network slicing in IP/MPLS networks by supporting multiple services on top of a single physical network by requiring compliant domains and nodes to provide forwarding treatment (scheduling, drop policy, resource usage) based on slice identifiers.